Greigite: Natural occurrence and composition

 It occurs in lacustrine sediments with clays, silts and arkosic sand often in varved sulfide rich clays.
 It is also found in hydrothermal veins.
 Greigite is formed by magnetotactic bacteria and sulfate-reducing bacteria.
 Greigite has also been identified in the sclerites of scaly-foot gastropods.

 The mineral typically appears as microscopic (< 0.03 mm) isometric hexoctahedral crystals and as minute sooty masses.
 Association minerals include montmorillonite, chlorite, calcite, colemanite, veatchite, sphalerite, pyrite, marcasite, galena and dolomite.

 Common impurities include Cu, Ni, Zn, Mn, Cr, Sb and As.
 Ni impurities are of particular interest because the structural similarity between Ni-doped greigite and the (Fe,Ni)S clusters present in biological enzymes has led to suggestions that greigite or similar minerals could have acted as catalysts for the origin of life.
 In particular, the cubic Fe4S4 unit of greigite is found in the Fe4S4 thiocubane units of proteins of relevance to the acetyl-CoA pathway.

 Crystal structure

 Greigite has the spinel structure.
 The crystallographic unit cell is cubic, with space group Fd3m.
 The S anions form a cubic close-packed lattice, and the Fe cations occupy both tetrahedral and octahedral sites.

 Magnetic and electronic properties

 Like the related oxide magnetite (Fe3O4), greigite is ferrimagnetic, with the spin magnetic moments of the Fe cations in the tetrahedral sites oriented in the opposite direction as those in the octahedral sites, and a net magnetization.
 It is a mixed-valence compound, featuring both Fe(II) and Fe(III) centers in a 1:2 ratio.
 Both metal sites have high spin quantum numbers.
 The electronic structure of greigite is that of a half metal.

+On Mars

+A September 10, 2025 paper published in Nature reported the "likely" detection of greigite and vivianite in the Jezero crater on Mars, by the Perseverance rover.
+It is considered a potential biosignature.